Parameter Efficient Fine-tuning via Explained Variance Adaptation: Method

 \subsection{Adaptive Rank Allocation}

-The singular values obtained by SVD provide an estimate of the variance that is explained by their components.
-Leveraging this information, we can redistribute ranks across weight matrices of the pre-trained model such that the maximum amount of variance is explained.
-This can be done by allocating more ranks to layers that propagate more information, i.e., explain more variance.
-More formally, the variance explained by each component in $\Bv^{i}_{j,:}$ is given by their explained variance ratio
+The singular values provide an estimate of the amount of variance that each component in $\BV_{:r,:}^{i}$ explains.
+Leveraging this insight, we can redistribute ranks across weight matrices of the pre-trained model such that the maximum amount of variance is explained for a given rank budget $l=Nr$.
+To achieve this, we sort right singular vectors obtained for all weight matrices according to their explained variance ratio (see \cref{fig:eva}, middle)

-where $||\cdot ||_1$ denotes the $\ell_1$ norm, $\boldsymbol{\sigma}^{i}$ is a vector containing all $r$ singular values, and $M$ is the total number of samples used for the incremental SVD computation.
-Next, we sort the components $\Bv^{i}_{j,:}$ for each weight matrix in descending order according to their explained variance ratio $\xi^{i}_j$.
-Finally, we assign ranks to pre-traiend weights until we reach a certain rank budget.
+where $||\cdot ||_1$ denotes the $\ell_1$ norm, $\boldsymbol{\sigma}^{i}$ is a vector containing all $r$ singular values, and $M$ is the total number of samples used for the incremental SVD.
+Note that $\xi$ is normalized for each weight matrix to ensure comparable ranges.
+Then, we take the top-$l$ entries of the globally sorted singular vectors and set the rank of each pre-trained weight based on how many of its singular vectors are contained in this selection (see \cref{fig:eva}, right).

 {\textbf{Output:}} {\textbf{Input:}} [1]{$\triangleright$ #1}